servo1/dynaPgAuto/README.md

 Most of the SQL is taken from https://github.com/begriffs/postgrest/tree/master/src/PostgREST

-The SQL is extracted from the queries that are generated during the initial setup.
+The SQL is extracted from the queries that are generated during the initial setup of the haskel based PostgREST server.

 Part of the purpose of this is to create a similar logical layer as postgrest but with Node as the layer in between.
 In the long run, this will be apart of a Node, Postgres and Redis solution.